herman-zamula-teamdev/targetscope/source/glossary.rst

 Transcription factor
 ====================

 A transcription factor ("TF") is a protein that binds to DNA and controls how other proteins get made (or, indirectly, how cell signaling occurs).
 For a given transcription factor's name, we provide a set of locations on the genome (one or more genomic ranges) where that transcription factor binds.
-Obtaining a set of transcription factor binding sites is the end goal of the target viewer component of Targetscope.
+Obtaining a set of transcription factor binding sites is the end goal of the target viewer component of *targetscope*.

 .. |--| unicode:: U+2013   .. en dash
 .. |---| unicode:: U+2014  .. em dash, trimming surrounding whitespace